Skip to main content

 Action filter

-At some point, you might want to nest an entity inside another.
-To prevent an action to trigger both entities, you can restrict the action to a specific entity by adding the name, e.g. data-elbaction="load:view(product)".
+At some point, you might want to nest one entity inside another.
+To prevent an action to trigger both entities, you can restrict the action to a specific entity by adding the name, e.g. data-elbaction="load:view(product).
 If the trigger event gets called, the result will only include the property values from the specific entities.

 <!-- setting a filter for an entity -->